-I was previously personal tutor for second-year students.
+I currently personal tutor for second-year students.
 This covers a range of subjects from classical mechanics through electromagnetism to quantum mechanics and condensed matter.
 The reading list is available from the University Library.
 Tutors are also responsible for teaching various key skills, such as essay writing.
 Further support is available through the Academic Skills Centre who run mathematics drop-in sessions amongst other things.
 To brush up on your writing, a handy reference has been compiled by Trevor Ponman, and international students might be interested in English language support provided by the University.

 Information theory for physicists

 I have given a short lecture course on information theory aimed at advanced undergraduate and postgraduate students.
 The course is self-contained such that it doesn’t require any prior knowledge.
 We covered some areas of information theory most applicable in physics:

 - Lecture 1 — Probabilities, inference and information content